Which Of The Following Is A Likely Result Of Meiosis: Complete Guide

 What Is Meiosis?

 Think of meiosis as nature’s way of remixing a playlist.
-Because of that, in a typical body cell (a somatic cell), you have two copies of each chromosome—one from Mom, one from Dad.
-Because of that, that’s called a diploid set, or 2n.
+In a typical body cell (a somatic cell), you have two copies of each chromosome—one from Mom, one from Dad.
+In practice, that’s called a diploid set, or 2n.
 When it’s time to make eggs or sperm, the cell can’t just copy that whole set; otherwise the next generation would double its chromosome load every single time.
-Which means meiosis solves that problem by running two consecutive divisions after one round of DNA replication.
+Meiosis solves that problem by running two consecutive divisions after one round of DNA replication.
 The result?
-Four daughter cells, each with half the original chromosome number (haploid, or n) and a fresh mix of genetic material Not complicated — just consistent..
+Four daughter cells, each with half the original chromosome number (haploid, or n) and a fresh mix of genetic material Most people skip this — try not to.
+Which is the point..

 The Two Rounds: Meiosis I vs. Meiosis II